whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-5B.md

 ### Condition

-{{ "On a ship underway or a full mission ship simulator or in a laboratory, with both a magnetic and gyrocompass." | markdownify }}
+On a ship underway or a full mission ship simulator or in a laboratory, with both a magnetic and gyrocompass.

 ### Performance requirement